Property owners almost always initiate the LID process. The first things to do if you are considering forming an LID are to:

 - Accept maintenance responsibility for the newly-constructed street.

-Property owners then have 30 days to either pay the City in full or sign an assessment loan contract with the City Auditor's Office; or apply for a low-income or senior citizen deferral.
+Property owners then have 30 days to either pay the City in full or sign an assessment loan contract with the City Auditor's Office.
 Once property owners have received their final assessments, payments and financing are handled by the Auditorâ€™s Office.